Cloud computing: History

 The history of cloud computing extends to the 1960s, with the initial concepts of time-sharing becoming popularized via remote job entry (RJE).
 The "data center" model, where users submitted jobs to operators to run on mainframes, was predominantly used during this era.
-This was a time of exploration and experimentation with ways to make large-scale computing power available to more users through time-sharing, optimizing the infrastructure, platform, and applications, and increasing efficiency for end users.
+This period saw broad experimentation with making large-scale computing power more accessible through time-sharing, while optimizing infrastructure, platforms, and applications to improve efficiency for end users.

 The "cloud" metaphor for virtualized services dates to 1994, when it was used by General Magic for the universe of "places" that mobile agents in the Telescript environment could "go".
 The metaphor is credited to David Hoffman, a General Magic communications specialist, based on its long-standing use in networking and telecom.
 The expression cloud computing became more widely known in 1996 when Compaq Computer Corporation drew up a business plan for future computing and the Internet.
 The company's ambition was to supercharge sales with "cloud computing-enabled applications".
 The business plan foresaw that online consumer file storage would likely be commercially successful.
 As a result, Compaq decided to sell server hardware to internet service providers.

 In the 2000s, the application of cloud computing began to take shape with the establishment of Amazon Web Services (AWS) in 2002, which allowed developers to build applications independently.
 In 2006 Amazon Simple Storage Service, known as Amazon S3, and the Amazon Elastic Compute Cloud (EC2) were released.
-In 2008 NASA's development of the first open-source software for deploying private and hybrid clouds.

 The following decade saw the launch of various cloud services.
 In 2010, Microsoft launched Microsoft Azure, and Rackspace Hosting and NASA initiated an open-source cloud-software project, OpenStack.
 IBM introduced the IBM SmartCloud framework in 2011, and Oracle announced the Oracle Cloud in 2012.
 In December 2019, Amazon launched AWS Outposts, a service that extends AWS infrastructure, services, APIs, and tools to customer data centers, co-location spaces, or on-premises facilities.